gomi42/ExifMetaData/Readme.md

 #### Enumerate all Tags
 The test application implements the method `void ShowExifData(ExifMetaData exif)` that enumerates and displays the complete exif metadata tree in a datagrid.

+#### Copy TIFF
 The method `Button_Click_CopyTiff` demonstrates how to copy a tiff file.
 The tiff isn't copied here using the build-in support.
-A new **ExifMetaData** object is created and only the needed properties are coped over.
+A new **ExifMetaData** object is created and only the required TIFF properties are coped over.
 It creates a bare metal tiff file from scratch.

 ### Internals
 #### Code Generator
-The code relies heavyly on automatic code generation to get the huge amount of tag IDs, enums type under control.
+The code relies heavyly on automatic code generation to get the huge amount of tag IDs and enum types under control.
 The heard are the 2 files **AllTags.json** and **AllTypes.json**. **t4** templates could habe been one approach to transform both files into the 6 .cs files.
 It is still on my radar.
 But because of the somewhat cryptic t4 files, development (including debugging) of a stand-alone code generator app was way easier.

 #### How to Add an Enum
 Some enums are already implemented like **Orientation**.
 Steps to add an enum: